tolitius/highlander/README.md

 ### Peeking Inside the Q

 While a "Data Store" allows you to easily peek inside, queues are different.
-For example ZeroMQ does not allow you to do that, hence the Highlander has a Q monitor built in that gives basic throughput visibility as the data is streaming in:
+For example ZeroMQ does not allow you to do that, hence Highlander has a Q monitor built in that gives basic throughput visibility as the data streams in:

 ```bash
        message rate: 329552.2 msg/s